Ellen Barry (journalist): Career

 Ellen Barry began her career as a journalist in 1993 when she was a managing board member of the Yale Daily News.
 From 1993 to 1995, Barry worked for The Moscow Times as a staff reporter.
 In 1996 she began working for the Boston Phoenix as a feature writer.
 In 1999 she began working for The Boston Globe.
 In the years of 2004 to 2006, Barry worked as the Atlanta bureau chief for the Los Angeles Times.
 She joined The New York Times as a Metro reporter in January 2007 and became the Moscow correspondent for The Times in June 2008.

 Awards and recognition

 In 2010 Barry and her Times colleague Clifford J. Levy won a George Polk Award and the Pulitzer Prize for their reporting on "corruption and abuse of power in Russia" for the "Above the Law" series.

 She was a Pulitzer Prize finalist in 2002 for feature writing and won the American Society of Newspaper Editors Distinguished Writing Award for Non-Deadline Writing.
 In 2004 she was a Pulitzer Prize finalist for beat reporting on mental health.
-In 2020 she was a Pulitzer Prize finalist for feature writing for "The Jungle Prince of Delhi".
+In 2020 she was a Pulitzer Prize finalist for feature writing for "The Jungle Prince of Delhi" on the Mahal family.